What’s included Programs?

 What makes Venture with Impact, LLC unique?

 Although there are a few existing programs that plan travel experiences for remote workers, there are no organizations that so thoroughly integrate and emphasize the community relationships and cultural experience like Venture with Impact.
-We are the only program of its kind that is centered around volunteering.
+We are the only program of its kind that is centered around skills-based volunteering.

 We also encourage people to participate that may not have the ability to work remotely, but are interested in taking time off or working part time for their job.
 This allows for a more diverse group of participants, including teachers, university professors, engineers, social workers, physical and occupational therapists, etc.

 How would you describe a week in the life of VWI participant?

 Check out a week in the life of some of our VWI participants on our blog HERE.

-Each participant’s experience is unique, because each individual is matched with a volunteer role that aligns with their professional skills, interests and work schedule.
-Some participants may volunteer five afternoons a week, others one full day a week.
+Each participant’s experience is unique, because each individual is matched with a volunteer role that aligns with their professional skills, interests and remote work schedule.
+Some participants may volunteer two afternoons a week, others one full day a week.
 Some participants may be taking time off of work and will be volunteering full time.

-In addition to volunteering, there will be many other planned activities throughout the program, all of which are optional and include:
+In addition to the partner projects, there will be many other planned activities throughout the program, all of which are optional and include:

 Each week we will have a planned dinner meetup in which participants have a chance to try a new local flavor, and get to know other participants in the program.
 We’ll discuss our experiences from the week and invite guests from the community.